nuclio/nuclio/docs/setup/aks/setup-aks-appinsights-grafana.md

 kubectl create configmap platform-config  --namespace nuclio --from-file platform.yaml
 ```

-At this point, all logs will be sent to application insights traces table.
+At this stage, all logs will be sent to application insights traces table.

 For example, to use the logger in your function, you can simply add the following:
 ```go